 Some brands offer take-back programs to resell or recycle their products.
 You can use these to inform buying decisions and help close the production loop.
 Some popular brands with these programs include H&M, Levi’s, The North Face, Patagonia, and Reformation.
 You can find more of these programs here and here.

-How to upcycle clothing at home
+How to upcycle clothes at home

 What to do with linens and towels in good condition

-Before giving away linens and towels, check out some creative ideas to reuse them at home—like making a dog toy, curtains or beach blanket.
+Before giving away linens and towels, check out some creative ideas to reuse them at home, like making a dog toy, curtains or beach blanket.
 You can also try to donate towels and sheets to local homeless shelters (or animal shelters if they’re looking ratty).

 How to recycle clothes in poor condition